KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 The Tumbling Multiverse arises because Motive Infinity does not predetermine orientation.

-From a single activation of Motive Infinity, **all possible orientations** emerge:
+Within the sustained field of Motive Infinity, **all possible orientations** emerge:

 - Some expressions bias toward \( \chi = 0 \) (Aionic)
 - Some expressions bias toward \( \chi \to \infty \) (Khaonic)